 In addition, the Company may be entitled to additional development and commercialization milestones of up to \$113.0 million, as well as reimbursement of cost plus a reasonable overhead for the supply of product and tiered royalties on net sales ranging from the mid-teens to 20%.
+The variable consideration related to the remaining development milestone payments has not been included in the transaction price as these were fully constrained at June 30, 2019.

-For the three months ended March 31, 2019 and 2018, no revenue was recorded related to the Fosun Agreement.
+For each of the three and six months ended June 30, 2019 and 2018, no revenue was recorded related to the Fosun Agreement.